 Teeth surrounding gums and bones follow the new position of the teeth.
 After orthodontics, the retainer helps to accelerate the alignment and stabilization of the teeth.

 Maintaining the position of the teeth with an orthodontic retainer

 The use of brackets to minimize the gaps between the teeth prolongs their alignment time.
 This applies even to teeth that are not in their place.
 It is essential to retain the teeth in their place until they sufficiently displace or significantly tighten and are placed in their new position so that the mouth can adapt to these changes.
 Orthodontics retainers help to achieve this goal.

 Maintaining retainers after orthodontics

-To use retainers for a long period, talk to your orthodontist about their maintenance because this is one of the essential parts for the proper use of an orthodontic retainer.
+To use retainers for a long period, talk to your orthodontist about their maintenance.
+As, the wrong use of it may cause damage.
+Along with it being one of the essential parts for the proper use of an orthodontic retainer.

 When removable retainers are used, they should be regularly washed in a proper dilute liquid during brushing.
 But in the case of fixed retainers, the best choice is to use Waterpik, which helps easily clean food and plaques between the teeth and those attached to the retainer.